 Research activities are supported by a pleasingly high degree of interaction between different teaching hospitals and between teaching hospitals and preclinical institutes.
-This interlinking has manifested itself in meanwhile well-established structures. such as the PhD-programme MEDICA (MEtabolic DIseases and CAncer), an accompanying Doctoral School bearing the same name, the "ISET-Netz", the Doctoral School "Bone, Muscle & Joint" focusing on an oncological sub-area, as well as an interdisciplinary group looking into a special technique for the enrichment of circulating tumour cells and the "Liver Network".
+This interlinking has manifested itself in meanwhile well-established structures, such as the PhD-programme MEDICA (MEtabolic DIseases and CAncer), an accompanying Doctoral School bearing the same name, the "ISET-Netz", the Doctoral School "Bone, Muscle & Joint" focusing on an oncological sub-area, as well as an interdisciplinary group looking into a special technique for the enrichment of circulating tumour cells and the "Liver Network".
+The Medical University Graz is offering a highly diversified number

 The Medical University Graz is offering a highly diversified number of education programs.
 The range varies form medical studies, nursing sciences, post gradual courses and much more.

 Students can attend by about 90 courses concerning cancer.
 Additionally there are many events, courses and other activities especially for the employees of the Medical University Graz and the University Hospital Graz.